Tech Bros Bought Sex Trafficking Victims Using Amazon and Microsoft Work Emails - Slashdot

 All of these anti-trafficking organizations use Superbowl TV commercials of women and/or child being sold as slaves (which is extremely rare) but if you read what their true goal is, they want to stop all prostitution.
 They even consider 100% voluntary prostitution as trafficking.
 Amnesty International has the right solution which is to legalize prostitution so that women aren't forced into the underground where they are victimized by their Pimps and by the Police.

-Re:Trafficking now interchangeable with prostituti (Score:5, Interesting)
+Re:Trafficking now interchangeable with prostituti (Score:5, Insightful)

 On one those 'anti-trafficking' organisations, the National Center on Sexual Exploitation* (better know by their old name of Morality in Media, they rebranded because they were a laughing stock) features a 'dirty dozen' list every year of the twelve organisations they consider most destructive to sexual morality.
 Amnesty International is on the last two lists because they support decriminalisation of prostitution.